DaanyaalSobani/ESPHome-Camera/README.md

    - Set appropriate permissions for the certificate files

 3. Import the Root CA certificate in your browser:
+   - Option 1: Download from the server
+     - Start the containers (step 4)
+     - Visit `https://<your-ip>:6052/root-ca.crt` to download the certificate
+     - Import the downloaded certificate
+   - Option 2: Import directly from filesystem
      - Open Chrome and go to `chrome://settings/security`
      - Click on "Manage certificates"
      - Go to the "Authorities" tab
      - Click "Import"
      - Select the `certs/root-ca.crt` file (NOT certificate.crt)

+   After importing:
    - Check all boxes when prompted and click "OK"
    - Restart Chrome completely